 Red Eléctrica prepares the annual power demand evolution forecasts, together with the relevant coverage, for the medium and long term.
 These forecasts are essential in order to draw up the transmission grid development plans for the upcoming years, which approved by the Ministry of Industry, Tourism and Trade.

-As set out in current regulations, system services are defined as:
+As set out in current regulations, system operation ancillary services are defined as:

-Adjustment service whose aim is to resolve the technical constraints of the system, by limiting and modifying, as deemed necessary, the production schedules of the power stations o pumped storage generation that allow technical constraints identified to be resolved with the lowest cost for the system, and the subsequent rebalancing of generation and demand to offset schedule modifications incorporated to resolve the identified system technical constraints.
+Ancillary service whose aim is to resolve technical constraints of the system, by limiting and modifying, as deemed necessary, the production schedules of generation units and of pumped storage generation so that technical constraints identified can be resolved with the lowest cost for the system.

 Balancing Services managed and remunerated through market mechanisms:

 - Secondary control.
 An optional ancillary service whose purpose is to maintain the generation-demand balance, automatically correcting deviations with respect to the anticipated power exchange schedule of the ‘Spain’ Control Block and those frequency deviations that may occur in the system.
 Its temporary action horizon ranges from 20 seconds to 15 minutes.
 This service is remunerated through market mechanisms via two concepts: availability (control band) and net usage (energy).
 Secondary control energy is equivalent to the use of the European standard product known as automatic Frequency Restoration Reserves (aFRR).